-State law regulates several rent-related issues, including the amount of notice (at least 30 days in Vermont) landlords must give tenants to raise the rent, and how much time (14 days in Vermont) a tenant has to pay rent or move before a landlord can file for eviction.
-For details, see Vermont Termination for Nonpayment of Rent and Other Rent Rules.
+State law regulates several rent-related issues in Vermont, including the amount of notice (at least 30 days in Vermont) landlords must give tenants to raise the rent, and how much time (14 days in Vermont) a tenant has to pay rent or move before a landlord can file for eviction.

 Several other landlord-tenant laws in Vermont affect both property owners and renters, including:

 Cities and counties often pass local ordinances, such as health and safety standards, noise and nuisance regulations, and antidiscrimination rules that affect landlords and tenants.
-Many municipalities have websites —just search for the name of a particular city in Vermont and then do a search when you're on the site.
-For example, if you search for the noise ordinance in the City of Burlington website, you’ll easily find Burlington’s Noise Pollution Ordinance.
+Many municipalities have websites —just search for the name of a particular city or town in Vermont and then do a search when you're on the site.

 State and Local Government on the Net and Municode are good sources for finding local governments online.
 Also, your local public library or office of the city attorney, mayor, or city or county manager can provide information on local ordinances that affect landlords and tenants in Vermont.